A25-CS046/machine-learning/README.md

 - Pytest: Framework for unit testing API endpoints and ML pipeline logic.
 - Pytest-cov: Ensures high code coverage across the application.

-Dependencies Note:
+### Copilot Server Installation
+- For copilot features, API and complete installation guide please refer to [Predictive Maintenance Copilot Server](https://github.com/A25-CS046/machine-learning/blob/main/pm-app/README.md) documentation
-- For a complete list of libraries and exact versions used in this environment, please refer to `requirements.txt`.
+- For a complete list of libraries and exact versions used in this projects, please refer to `requirements.txt` in the root folder and in the `pm-app/`.

 ### Contributor
 <div align=center>